 Cost of paladars & street food in Cuba

-If you’re spending in CUP, you’re paying what the locals do.
-You can eat a filling dinner for 25 CUP ($1) although I can’t promise it will be very nice.
+You can eat a filling dinner for 25 CUP although I can’t promise it will be very nutritious.
 If you eat like this, you could spend less than $30 USD in a week!
 Here are some of the costs of things I bought:

 Pizza with cheese and ham – 25 CUP.

 Look out for local paladar restaurants.
-Many of them serve a wide range of tasty Cuban dishes in CUP.
+Many of them serve a wide range of tasty Cuban dishes.
 You’ll find more of these as you journey further away from touristic Old Havana towards Central Havana.
 Best dishes to eat include ropa vieja (pulled beef with rice, black beans and fried plantain) and lechon (roast pork).

 Street food – this isn’t served on the streets like in Mexico or Asia; it’s from casual kitchens and takeaway windows.
 While street food can be very inexpensive in Cuba, you’re looking at things like limp pizza, hotdogs and spam sandwiches.

-Food budget for Cuba: While this varies considerably, I’d estimate around $15 a day providing you eat peso food from time to time.
-Add an extra $10 a day if you don’t think you’ll withdraw CUP and eat street food, and the same again if you fancy a few drinks each night.
+Food budget for Cuba: While this varies considerably, I’d estimate around $15 a day providing you eat local-style food from time to time.
+Add an extra $10 a day if you don’t think you’ll eat street food, and the same again if you fancy a few drinks each night.